ckeditor/ckeditor5/docs/features/toolbar.md

 {@snippet features/toolbar-basic}

 <info-box info>
-	All demos in this guide only present a limited set of features for clarity.
-Visit the {@link examples/builds/full-featured-editor full-featured editor example} to see more in action.
+	For clarity, all demos in this guide present a limited set of features.
+Visit the {@link examples/builds/full-featured-editor feature-rich editor example} to see more in action.
 </info-box>

 ## Basic toolbar configuration

 <info-box hint>
 	Toolbar configuration is a strict UI-related setting.
 Removing a toolbar item does not remove the feature from the editor internals.
-If your goal with the toolbar configuration is to remove features, the right solution is to also remove their respective plugins.
+If your goal with the toolbar configuration is to remove features, the right solution is to also remove their plugins.
 Check {@link installation/getting-started/configuration#removing-features removing features} for more information.
 </info-box>

-In the builds that contain toolbars, an optimal default tollbar set is defined for it.
-You may need a different toolbar arrangement, though, and this can be achieved through configuration.
+In the builds that contain toolbars, an optimal default toolbar set is defined for it.
+You may need a different toolbar arrangement, though, and you can achieve this through configuration.

-Each editor may have a different toolbar configuration scheme, so it is recommended to check its documentation.
+Each editor may have a different toolbar configuration scheme, so check its documentation.
 In any case, the following example may give you a general idea:

 ```js
 ClassicEditor